alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

     </p>
 </div>

-This is where things get a little tricky.
-What should happen if the user scrolls the `RV`?
-Without nested scrolling, the `RV` will intercept and consume the scroll immediately, resulting in the undesirable behavior we saw in **Figure 2**.
-What we _really_ want is for the two views to scroll as a single unit.
-For example, scrolling the `RV` up should cause the `NSV` to scroll up when the `RV` is at the top of its content.
-Similarly, scrolling the `RV` down should cause the `NSV` to scroll down when the `NSV` is not at the bottom of its content.<sup><a href="#footnote1" id="ref1">1</a></sup> To achieve this behavior, both views communicate with each other throughout the duration of each scroll in order to determine who should consume the event:<sup><a href="#footnote2" id="ref2">2</a></sup>
+The question you're probably asking yourself is what should happen if the user scrolls the `RV`?

+Without nested scrolling, the `RV` will immediately consume the scroll event before the `NSV` ever gets a chance to see it, resulting in the undesirable behavior we saw in **Figure 2**.
+What we _really_ want is for the two views to scroll together as a single unit.
+For example:<sup><a href="#footnote1" id="ref1">1</a></sup>

-1. The user drags their finger on top of the `RV`.
+* Scrolling the `RV` up should cause the `NSV` to scroll up when the `RV` is at the top of its content.
+* Scrolling the `RV` down should cause the `NSV` to scroll down when the `NSV` is *not* at the bottom of its content.

+To achieve this, the nested scrolling APIs provide a way for the parent and child views to communicate with each other throughout the duration of the scroll, so that they can properly determine who should consume each scroll event.
+For example, consider the sequence of events that takes place when the user drags their finger on top of the `RV`:

-2. The `RV`'s `onTouchEvent(ACTION_MOVE)` method is called.
+1. The `RV`'s `onTouchEvent(ACTION_MOVE)` method is called.
-3. The `RV` notifies the `NSV` that a scroll event is in progress by calling its own `dispatchNestedPreScroll()` method.
+2. The `RV` calls its own `dispatchNestedPreScroll()` method, which notifies the `NSV` that it is about to consume a portion of the scroll.
-4. The `NSV`'s `onNestedPreScroll()` method is called, giving the `NSV` an opportunity to react to the scroll event before the `RV` consumes it.
+3. The `NSV`'s `onNestedPreScroll()` method is called, giving the `NSV` an opportunity to react to the scroll event before the `RV` consumes it.
-5. The `RV` consumes the remainder of the scroll (or does nothing if the `NSV` consumed the entire event).
+4. The `RV` consumes the remainder of the scroll (or does nothing if the `NSV` consumed the entire event).
-6. The `RV` notifies the `NSV` that it has consumed a portion of the scroll by calling its own `dispatchNestedScroll()` method, .
+5. The `RV` calls its own `dispatchNestedScroll()` method, which notifies the `NSV` that it has consumed a portion of the scroll.
-7. The `NSV`'s `onNestedScroll()` method is called, giving the `NSV` an opportunity to consume any remaining scroll pixels that have still not been consumed.
+6. The `NSV`'s `onNestedScroll()` method is called, giving the `NSV` an opportunity to consume any remaining scroll pixels that have still not been consumed.
-8. The `RV` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.
+7. The `RV` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.<sup><a href="#footnote2" id="ref2">2</a></sup>

-I mentioned earlier that I was initially confused by the nested scrolling APIs, mainly because my first attempt at the app didn't work as I expected.
-There were two main bugs, as shown in **Figure 4**.
-On the left, the `RV` should **not** begin scrolling its content until the card has been scrolled all the way to the top of the screen.
-On the right, flinging the `RV` downwards should collapse the card in a single smooth motion.
+Unfortunately for me, simply using a `NSV` and `RV` was not enough to get the scrolling behavior I wanted. **Figure 4** shows the two problematic bugs that I would need to fix:

 <!-- Figure 4 -->